Gailingen am Hochrhein: Infrastructure

-In 1950, Gailingen am Hochrhein became the seat for a rehabilitation clinic and in 1972, a second one specifically addressing young people followed.
+In 1950, Gailingen am Hochrhein became the seat for a rehabilitation clinic, and in 1972, a second one specifically addressing young people followed.
 A new church and a new school were built as well.
-What used to be a largely agricultural village is now a modern one, catering for tourists from all over the world.
-Due to its location, clean air and peaceful surroundings, Gailingen was awarded the title “national health resort” in 1977.
+What used to be a largely-agricultural village is now a modern one that caters for tourists from all over the world.
+Its location, clean air, and peaceful surroundings, has caused Gailingen to be awarded the title “national health resort” in 1977.

 Südbadenbus serves the village with a bus connection to Büsingen am Hochrhein which is a small exclave belonging to Germany.
-The bus passes through Swiss territory to reach the main village of Büsingen as well as the small outlying settlement Stemmer.
+The bus passes through Swiss territory to reach the main village of Büsingen and the small outlying settlement of Stemmer.

 Twin towns

 Gailingen am Hochrhein is twinned with: